PioneeringTechLab/laravel-support/README.md

 Determines whether the name of the application reported in the message can be overridden by a request input value with the name of
 `application_name`.

 If this is set to `true`, it can promote the creation of a central support request system that allows the user to pick the application where the issue arose, for example.
+If the request value does not exist, the value of the `app.name` configuration entry will be used instead.

 Default value is `false`.